 To clean off microwave grime, we tried boiling 4 tablespoons of lemon juice in a cup of water for 5 minutes.
 We used a wide bowl to allow lots of steam to condense on the microwave.
 After carefully taking out the bowl, we easily wiped away splattered stains that typically require some elbow grease, a scrubbing sponge and all-purpose cleaner.
 SAFETY TIP: To prevent superheating, insert a toothpick or wooden skewer in water before microwaving it.

 On a related note, we recommend sterilizing wet kitchen sponges regularly in the microwave.
 Researchers at the University of Florida found that two minutes in the microwave can kill most bacteria and viruses on sponges.
 However, for safety, be sure the sponge is very wet and contains no metal.
 Also, take care when removing the hot sponge after sterilizing.

 2. Boil away drain clogs

 Last year, I had a particularly nasty clog in a bathroom sink.
 My first line of attack was a pot of boiling water.
 It did nothing but, to be fair, drain chemicals and a hand auger also failed.
 I had to call in a local plumber.
 Since then, I have poured a monthly pot of boiling water down each drain to keep it clear.
 So far so good, but it’s hard to definitively say the boiling water is helping.

 Some, including my plumber, recommend just using boiling water.
 Others say it should be followed by salt or sodium carbonate.
 Still others swear by a more complicated tincture: Thoroughly mix 1 part cream of tartar with four parts salt and four parts baking soda.
-Pour ¼-cup of the solution down the drain, then add one cup of boiling water.
+Pour ¼ cup of the solution down the drain, then add 1 cup of boiling water.
 Watch it bubble, then flush with cold water.

 3. Boil away pan stains